Janissary: Organization

-In addition there were also 34 ortas of the ajemi (cadets).
+In addition there were also 34 orta of the ajemi ("cadets").
 A semi-autonomous Janissary corps was permanently based in Algiers, called the Odjak of Algiers.

 Originally Janissaries could be promoted only through seniority and within their own orta.
 They could leave the unit only to assume command of another.
 Only Janissaries' own commanding officers could punish them.
 The rank names were based on positions in the kitchen staff or Sultan's royal hunters; 64th and 65th Orta 'Greyhound Keepers' comprised as the only Janissary cavalry, perhaps to emphasise that Janissaries were servants of the Sultan.
 Local Janissaries, stationed in a town or city for a long time, were known as yerliyyas.

 Corps strength

 Even though the Janissaries were part of the royal army and personal guards of the sultan, the corps was not the main force of the Ottoman military.
 In the classical period, Janissaries were only one-tenth of the overall Ottoman army, while the traditional Turkish cavalry made up the rest of the main battle force.
 According to David Nicolle, the number of Janissaries in the 14th century was 1,000 and about 6,000 in 1475.
 The same source estimates the number of Timarli Sipahi, the provincial cavalry which constituted the main force of the army at 40,000.

 Beginning in the 1530s, the size of the Janissary corps began to dramatically expand, a result of the rapid conquests the Ottomans were carrying out during those years.
 Janissaries were used extensively to garrison fortresses and for siege warfare, which was becoming increasingly important for the Ottoman military.
 The pace of expansion increased after the 1570s, due to the initiation of a series of wars with the Safavid Empire and, after 1593, with the Habsburg monarchy.
-By 1609, the size of the corps had stabilized at approximately 40,000 men, but increased again later in the century, during the period of the Cretan War (1645–69) and particularly the War of the Holy League (1683–99).
+By 1609, the size of the corps had stabilized at approximately 40,000 men, but increased again later in the century, during the period of the Cretan War (1645–1669) and particularly the War of the Holy League (1683–1699).

 Equipment

 During the initial period of formation, Janissaries were expert archers, but they began adopting firearms as soon as such became available during the 1440s.
-The siege of Vienna in 1529 confirmed the reputation of their engineers, e.g. sappers and miners.
-In melee combat they used axes and kilijs.
-Originally in peacetime they could carry only clubs or daggers, unless they served as border troops.
+The siege of Vienna in 1529 confirmed the reputation of their engineers, e.g. sappers, and miners.
+In melee combat, they used axes and kilijs.
+Originally in peacetime, they could carry only clubs or daggers, unless they served as border troops.
 Turkish yatagan swords were the signature weapon of the Janissaries, almost a symbol of the corps.
-Janissaries who guarded the palace (Zülüflü Baltacılar) carried long-shafted axes and halberds.

 By the early 16th century, the Janissaries were equipped with and were skilled with muskets.
 In particular, they used a massive "trench gun", firing an 80 mm ball, which was "feared by their enemies".
 Janissaries also made extensive use of early grenades and hand cannons, such as the abus gun.
-Pistols were not initially popular but they became so after the Cretan War (1645–1669).
+Pistols were not initially popular, but they became so after the Cretan War (1645–1669).